 2018 to Present Day

 I had multiple appointments with an occupational health physician.
-He diagnosed me with anxiety and depression due to my deterioration in health and worry about what was around the corner.
+He diagnosed me with anxiety and One of the more common associated symptoms superficial sider...
+More due to my deterioration in health and worry about what was around the corner.
 My consultant neurologist had written to my place of work to advise he recommend I was unfit to work.
 In April 2018, I finished working.
 I had been in and out of the hospital so much, and there was no end to my medical saga.
 I also had to stop driving due to the many symptoms which would have made it dangerous to do so.

 My social life has now crumbled even more, and my mobility has also gotten worse.
 I’ve gone from being a very outgoing person who loved to socialise, attend pub quizzes and play music, to spending a lot of time researching, and exercising to keep my health as good as I can.